 Scindapsus isn’t overly picky about its soil conditions, but it absolutely must drain well.

 Most indoor potting soil blends are formulated for good drainage, so they should work just fine.
-This organic blend from Jessi May is a good option.

 Place your plant near a window where it will receive at least 4-6 hours of indirect sunlight.
 In the wild, Scindapsus grows underneath the dense rainforest canopy, so it’s adapted to filtered, bright light.

 If you place your plant in a windowsill that receives direct sunlight, be sure to place a curtain or sheer to filter the light and prevent scorching the leaves.
 You could also situate your plant a few feet back from a south-facing window, or place it in an east or west-facing window.

 And if you don’t have access to a window with the right lighting, you can always use a grow light to supplement.

 Scindapsus pictus prefers it when its lower soil levels stay slightly moist, but not water-logged.
 You can test this by sticking your finger into the soil and assessing how it feels.

 If it feels dry to about your first knuckle, your plant is ready for some water.
 Even if this top layer of soil feels dry, the deeper soil is probably still holding onto some dampness, which is just what this plant likes.
 But when the surface dries out, it’s time to replenish the moisture and start the cycle over again.

 If you test the soil and the surface still feels damp, wait another day or two, then test again.